-Windows 10 – like Windows 8/7 – allows you to open the Control Panel, with 3 different views.
+Windows allows you to open the Control Panel with three different views.
 You can make it open in the default view, which is Category-wise.
 Many find this very useful as one can find the settings by looking for what you want to do.
-You can change the Control Panel icons or classic view settings using the Registry.
+You can change the Control Panel icons or classic view settings using the UI or the Registry.

 However, if you find that this view setting does not always stick, and changes every time you open the control panel or restart the computer, you might want to look at tweaking the Windows registry.
 Do remember to create a system restore point first, however.

-You can make Control Panel open in Category or All Items – Large or Small Icons View, using the UI or Registry.
+You can also make Control Panel open in Category or All Items – Large or Small Icons View, using the Registry.
 You will have to open the Registry.
 In this example, let us say you want to set to display All Items View.